codepath/android_guides/Push-Messaging.md

 ## Overview

 This guide will show you how to configure an Android app to send and receive push notifications.
 There are several approaches to sending push notifications.
+The two most common are:

+ - [Parse Push](#parse-push) - Push wrapper around GCM that makes push simple and easy
+ - [Google Cloud Messaging](#google-cloud-messaging) - The foundation of push messaging in Android

 ## Parse Push

-One approach is to use the [Parse Push](https://parse.com/tutorials/android-push-notifications) service to send and receive push notifications.
+First approach is to use the [Parse Push](https://parse.com/tutorials/android-push-notifications) service to send and receive push notifications.

 ### Setup